 Men Who Have Sex with Men

-Men who have had sex with other men within the past 5 years are currently not eligible to register as a potential volunteer donor.
-This is because men who have sex with men are, as a group, at increased risk for HIV.
+Men who have had sex with other men within the past 5 years are eligible to register as a potential volunteer donor.
+Safeguards are already in place to assess behaviors and screen for infectious disease at the proper time.
 See more information regarding this criterion.

 Organ or Tissue Transplant